gristlabs/grist-help/help/en/docs/FAQ.md

 Yes!
 Follow these steps to move documents between sites.

-1. Open the document you wish to move and click on the share icon (<span class="grist-icon" style="--icon: var(--icon-Share)"></span>), then click "Duplicate Document" in the menu.
+1. Open the document you wish to move and click on the share icon (<span class="grist-icon" style="--icon: var(--icon-Share)"></span>), then click 'Duplicate Document' in the menu.

 2. Select the site (organization) to which you want to transfer the document.